 simonjackson1964 Geschrieben 24.
-Januar 2022 Teilen Geschrieben 24.
+Januar 2022 Geschrieben 24.
 Januar 2022 A simple block signal with a mounted distant signal, a ZS3 speed limit signal that allows 120kmh (72mph) and a ZS3V signal that says 80kmh (48mph) if the following signal is red.
 The limit on the ZS3V supersedes the ZS3, if I understand correctly?
 Like this: Ein einfaches Blocksignal mit montiertem Vorsignal, ein ZS3-Geschwindigkeitsbegrenzungssignal, das 120 km/h (72 mph) erlaubt, und ein ZS3V-Signal, das 80 km/h (48 mph) anzeigt, wenn das folgende Signal rot ist.
 Die Begrenzung auf die ZS3V ersetzt die ZS3, wenn ich das richtig verstehe?
 So was: I'm reasonably sure that's correct.
 While the main signal is displaying "stop" both the speed indicators are out, as the speed is zero by default.
 (The distant signal is also out.)
 When the main signal goes green, the distant signal lights up.
 If it is showing "Expect Stop", we need the train to travel more slowly so that it doesn't shoot past the next signal, so the ZS3V lights, displaying "8" for 80 kmh, but the ZS3 remains dark.
 Then when the distant signal changes to "Expect Go", the ZS3V goes out and the ZS3 lights up with "12" for 120 kmh.
 Ich bin ziemlich sicher, dass das stimmt.
 Während das Hauptsignal „Halt“ anzeigt, sind beide Geschwindigkeitsanzeigen aus, da die Geschwindigkeit standardmäßig Null ist.
 (Das Vorsignal ist ebenfalls aus.)
 Wenn das Hauptsignal grün wird, leuchtet das Vorsignal.
 Wenn es "Halt erwarten" anzeigt, müssen wir den Zug langsamer fahren, damit er nicht am nächsten Signal vorbeischießt, also leuchtet die ZS3V und zeigt "8" für 80 kmh an, aber die ZS3 bleibt dunkel.
 Wenn dann das Vorsignal auf „Expect Go“ wechselt, erlischt die ZS3V und die ZS3 leuchtet mit „12“ für 120 kmh.
-Link zu diesem Kommentar Auf anderen Seiten teilen More sharing options...

 Sintbert Geschrieben 25.
-Januar 2022 Teilen Geschrieben 25.
+Januar 2022 Geschrieben 25.
 Januar 2022 That is wrong.
 The ZS3 together with the signal shows what ist to do at the current location.
 The ZS3v together with the distantsignal shows what is to do at the next signal location.
 Usually the distant is in braking distance to its mainsignal on linespeed.
 Trains that cant satisfy this requirement have to drive at lower speeds.
 ZS3 ist often not used to slow down the train to a stop, but to give a speedlimit for turnouts.
 A gradual slowdown is only required when you don't have braking distance between signal.
 When you want to realize a gradual slowdown from lets say 160km/h then i would do something like this: 1.
 Mainsignal green, ZS3 dark, distant green, ZS3v showing 12 - Driver will start to slow down to 120km/h for the next signal.
 2. Mainsignal green, ZS3 showing 12, distant red, ZS3v dark- Driver will slow down to below 80km/h within 20s to satisfy PZB, then continue to slow down, prepared to stop on next signal.
 3. Mainsignal red, ZS3 dark, distant dark, ZS3v dark- Driver stops ahead of signal.
 Even more gradual would be: 1.
 Mainsignal green, ZS3 dark, distant green, ZS3v showing 12 - Driver will start to slow down to 120km/h for the next signal.
 2. Mainsignal green, ZS3 showing 12, distant green, ZS3v 8 - Driver will slow down to below 80km/h within 20s to satisfy PZB.
 3. Mainsignal green, ZS3 showing 8, distant red, ZS3v dark - Driver will slow down, prepared to stop on next signal.
 3. Mainsignal red, ZS3 dark, distant dark, ZS3v dark- Driver stops ahead of signal.
 I hope this helps.
-Regards Sintbert Link zu diesem Kommentar Auf anderen Seiten teilen More sharing options...
+Regards Sintbert

 Sintbert Geschrieben 25.
-Januar 2022 Teilen Geschrieben 25.
+Januar 2022 Geschrieben 25.
 Januar 2022 (bearbeitet) Not at all..
 It is not based in progression like the UK signaling.
 The Basic Signal is just Green/Red.
 And the basic signaling is just: G G R | | | ------------...
 Then you have the distant signal: G G R G R - | | | -------------- The ZS3 only gives the current signal a different speedlimit from the trackspeed or displayed speed And the ZS3V only shows what the ZS3 on the next signal shows.
 It is always only the state of the current signal, showed by the mainsignal and ZS3, and below the state of the next signal, showed by the distant and ZS3V.
 Anything different from Green/Red was originally only shown, when a turnout has a lower than linespeed limit.
 Example: for strait, its green, for turnout its green&yellow (40km/h).
 Then the ZS3 can be used when the turnout allows as example 60km/h.
 The Signal would show green&yellow and the ZS3 6 for 60km/h instead of the signaled 40km/h Bearbeitet 25.
-Januar 2022 von Sintbert Link zu diesem Kommentar Auf anderen Seiten teilen More sharing options...
+Januar 2022 von Sintbert

 simonjackson1964 Geschrieben 27.
-Januar 2022 Autor Teilen Geschrieben 27.
+Januar 2022 Autor Geschrieben 27.
 Januar 2022 Another question, related but different An advance signal displays whatever is shown on the next main signal.
 The reason the advance signals are blanked when mounted on a main signal that is red is obviously to avoid confusion in the event that the following signal is green.
 But what of a free standing advance signal?
 It can't be blank when the signal before it is red, because that would happen when there is a train approaching it.
 But after the train goes past, if the next signal id green, does it continue to display green?
 To turn it red as the train passes, at least the way I have them set up with a straight connection to the main signal, would also turn the main signal red.
 The obvious solution would be to blank the advance signal as the train passes (using the animation) then un-blank it either when the preceding signal goes green, or a train enters the block (the latter would probably be easier) or the "Route" is activated.
 I can figure out how to do all three of the above, but what I really want to know is: Is it necessary?
 Do the free-standing advance signals change as a train goes past?
 Or do they continue to display what the following signal displays, even though they are technically inviting another train into an occupied block?
-Link zu diesem Kommentar Auf anderen Seiten teilen More sharing options...

 simonjackson1964 Geschrieben 27.
-Januar 2022 Autor Teilen Geschrieben 27.
-Januar 2022 Thank you, Goetz That saves me some programming Link zu diesem Kommentar Auf anderen Seiten teilen More sharing options...
+Januar 2022 Autor Geschrieben 27.
+Januar 2022 Thank you, Goetz That saves me some programming

 Empfohlene Beiträge